Clerical celibacy: Second to third centuries

 Tertullian (c.
 160), writing of the apostles, indicated that he was obliged to believe that apart from Peter, who was certainly married, the apostles were continent.
 In his De praescriptione contra haereticos, Tertullian mentioned continence as one of the customs in Mithraism that he claimed were imitated from Christianity, but does not associate it specifically with the clergy.
 In De exhortatione castitatis, Tertullian did regard with honour those in ecclesiastical orders who remained continent.

 The Didascalia Apostolorum, written in Greek in the first half of the 3rd century, mentions the requirements of chastity on the part of both the bishop and his wife, and of the children being already brought up, when it quotes 1 Timothy 3:2–4 as requiring that, before someone is ordained a bishop, enquiry be made "whether he be chaste, and whether his wife also be a believer and chaste; and whether he has brought up his children in the fear of God".

 There is record of a number of 3rd-century married bishops in good standing, even in the West.
 They included: Passivus, bishop of Fermo; Cassius, bishop of Narni; Aetherius, bishop of Vienne; Aquilinus, bishop of Évreux; Faron, bishop of Meaux; Magnus, bishop of Avignon.
 Filibaud, bishop of Aire-sur-l'Adour, was the father of Philibert de Jumièges, and Sigilaicus, bishop of Tours, was the father of Cyran of Brenne.
 No statement is made about whether they had children after becoming bishops or only before.

-"A famous letter of Synesius of Cyrene (died c.
+"A famous letter of Synesius of Cyrene (d. c.
 414) is evidence both for the respecting of personal decision in the matter and for contemporary appreciation of celibacy.
 For priests and deacons clerical marriage continued to be in vogue".

 The consequence of the requirement from higher clerics who lived in marriages to abstain permanently from sexual intercourse with their wives was prohibition for those who were single of entering a marriage after ordination.
 The Apostolic Canons of the Apostolic Constitutions decreed that only lower clerics might still marry after their ordination.
 Bishops, priests, and deacons were not allowed.